MediaArea/MediaConch/_posts/2015-09-08-mediatrace.md

 <data offset="801" name="Transfer characteristic" info="Linear">2</data>
 ```

-Here's another MediaTrace example using Quicktime's Pixel Aspect Ratio atom.
-This trace includes the atom's four-character code ("pasp"), as well as values related to the horizontal and vertical spacing of pixels (10 and 11, respecively).
-The ratio of hSpacing to vSpacing corresponds to a 4:3, non-squre 525 (NTSC) pixel aspect ratio as defined by Quicktime's file format specifications.
+Here's another MediaTrace example highlighting QuickTime's Pixel Aspect Ratio atom.
+This trace includes the atom's four-character code ("pasp"), as well as values related to the horizontal and vertical spacing of pixels (10 and 11, respectively).
+The ratio of hSpacing to vSpacing corresponds to a 4:3, non-square 525 (NTSC) pixel aspect ratio as defined by QuickTime's file format specifications.

 ```xml
 <block offset="2481264006" name="Pixel Aspect Ratio" size="16">